-Jerkass Woobie: Nightscream has pretty solid reasons for being messed up... yet the fan consensus seems to be that his annoying qualities outweighed his sympathetic ones and he spends a lot more time angsting than he really should.
+Jerkass Woobie: Nightscream has pretty solid reasons for being messed up... yet the fan consensus seems to be that his annoying qualities outweigh his sympathetic ones and he spends a lot more time angsting than he really should.

 Rattrap in "The Weak Component."
 His making a deal with Megatron is certainly questionable and often a Never Live It Down moment, but considering the way his own teammates (save Optimus) treated him, he had the audience's sympathy.

 Magnificent Bastard: Megatron is still the master of this.
 Tankor tries to be this, but Megatron seriously out gambits him.

 Megatron apparently runs on this instead of Energon...
 He started by spreading a deadly virus across the planet, followed that up by building an army out of mecha-corpses, and decided to finish by stealing the souls of his entire species long before the maximals landed.
 He only got worse from there.